kenryuS/kenryumcserver/index.md

 ### General Policy(summarized)
 - Server is for only Java Edition
 - Administrator is Kenryu
+- Server can handle up to 10 player
 - Please report the Bug or Problem to administrator
 - **DO NOT** make the Lag machine
 - Don't tell the IP address (This is for Player Protection)